kmwtechnology/lucille/doc/site/content/en/docs/operations/api.md

 preventConcurrentRuns: true
 ```

-Concurrent runs are allowed by default.
+Concurrent runs of the same Config are allowed by default.
 When this option is enabled, each configId may only be used for one run at a time.
-Requests to create concurrent runs with the same configId will fail.
+In other words, requests that would create concurrent runs with the same configId will fail.